About

 Types

-A type is just a class named in CamelCase.
+A {typed} is just a class named in CamelCase.
 Types can be organized into primitive types and derived types.
-The first ones are those that comes already defined in typed.
+The first ones are those that come already defined in {typed}.
 The other ones are those constructed by the user by making use of factories, as we will see in the sequence.

-There are a lot of primitive types in typed.
+There are a lot of primitive types.
 Some of them are Python builtins.

 type